New clarity resulting in renewed happiness. Age 56.

 The spiritual truth that all life’s circumstances come to teach me what I need on my journey towards Self realization makes it possible to live in the world, and not get too overwhelmed by the darkness.

 The most recent trigger was finding out that a former yoga teacher has been spreading vicious lies about me, slandering my personal and professional reputation.
-This is someone I liked and with whom I studied for nine years, four to five times a week.
+This is someone I liked and with whom I studied for ten years, four to five times a week.

 It took time to remove myself, to go underneath the hurt and betrayal.
 I had to look at the defensiveness that came up, a childish need to prove that the accusations are false, when in reality there is nothing to prove.